3colorr/works/docs/hangup-and-vib-en.md

 ---

+- After updating the app, the phone no longer vibrates when hung up
+  - Try launch the app

+---

 - I've tried resetting the app, but the app crashes or doesn't start
   - If clearing the data and cache does not help, please uninstall the app and install it again.